-Where To Get PCR Tests In Metro Manila: Contact Numbers And Prices7 min read
+Where To Get Painless Swab Test (RT-PCR) In Metro Manila: Contact Numbers And Prices9 min read

 There are numerous accredited laboratories in the Metro Manila that can conduct reverse transcription polymerase chain reaction or RT-PCR tests.
 We’ve listed down some hospitals and labs that can accommodate your testing needs.

 At the moment, there are two acceptable tests used to determine if a person may have COVID-19: reverse transcription polymerase chain reaction (RT-PCR) and antibody blood test (more commonly known as rapid test).
 Between the two, the RT-PCR is the definitive way to tell if someone is infected with the said coronavirus.

 As part of our public service, we’re here to list down everything you need to know about where to get PCR tests in Metro Manila, their addresses and contact numbers, and some verified prices from some hospitals and laboratories offering the said COVID-19 tests.

 And because we’ve all experienced the uncomfortable truth about getting a swab test done, we’ve also added a new, painless way to get tested for COVID-19.
 But first, let’s get to know exactly why RT-PCR test is the preferred way to know if one is COVID-19 positive.

 What is an RT-PCR test?